Watch past educational presentations and see live events in real time

-Sometimes patients’ blood pressure can drop during the treatment.
+Sometimes, patients’ blood pressure can drop during the treatment.
 Those who take medication to lower their blood pressure may have to stop it before the infusion.

 Some patients feel mild side effects during or up to 24 hours after receiving rituximab.
-These usually occur with the first infusion, and can include mild throat tightening, flu-like symptoms, rash, itchiness, dizziness and back pain.
+These usually occur with the first infusion, and can include mild throat tightening, flu-like symptoms, rash, itchiness, dizziness, back pain, nausea, upset stomach, sweating, nervousness, muscle stiffness, and numbness.
 These symptoms can be reduced by receiving a steroid injection before the infusion, along with acetaminophen (Tylenol) and diphenhydramine (Benadryl).
 The infusion is sometimes stopped for a short while and then restarted at a slower rate if the symptoms get better.
-Rarely, patients will have more serious symptoms, such as wheezing, mouth or throat swelling, trouble breathing or chest pain.
+Rarely, patients will have more serious symptoms, such as wheezing, mouth or throat swelling, trouble breathing, or chest pain.
 Patients who experience these symptoms should tell their health care providers immediately; patients may receive stronger medications to treat those symptoms.

 In the months after the treatment, some people may notice more frequent infections, such as colds or sinusitis.
 Usually, these are not severe.
 There are a few rare but serious side effects from rituximab.
 These include severe skin reactions and mouth sores.
-Patients who experience vision changes, loss of balance, difficulty walking or confusion should contact their doctors immediately.
+Patients who experience vision changes, loss of balance, difficulty walking, or confusion should contact their doctors immediately.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.